BeehiveForum/BeehiveForum/docs/readme.txt

 ==================================

 0.5PR1 is no longer supported by the development team.
-If you are still running this version of BeehiveForum please upgrade to the 0.5 or a later release.
+If you are still running this version of Beehive Forum please upgrade to the 0.5 or a later release.

 1.4.3 Upgrading from 0.3 to 0.4
 ===============================

-If you are already using 0.3 of BeehiveForum, you will need to update your database.
+If you are already using 0.3 of Beehive Forum, you will need to update your database.
 You should first backup by following the steps in 1.4.1.